+We are currently in the final year of the second Comprehensive Spending Review (CSR).
 The 2016-2020 CSR has reduced our budget by 13.5 per cent.
 As with the previous CSR, we have been proactive in identifying plans and changes to ensure we continue to deliver a professional service to the public whilst making the required efficiencies.

-The future is not as clear for us as we prepare for 2020-2024, as the CSR for the next four years has been delayed to 2020 while Government concentrates on EU exit.
-We have therefore only received a single year settlement for 2020/2021.
-This, and other new budgetary pressures outside of our control such as pension changes and national pay awards above two per cent, significantly impact on our ability to accurately plan and budget for this coming four year IRMP period.
-However, to be prepared as much as we can be, we are working through a number of potential scenarios and considering what the impact of these might be on our budget and what we can do to meet the challenges we may face.
+The future is not as clear for us as we prepare for 2020-2024, as the CSR for the next four years has been delayed to 2020 while Government concentrates on Brexit.
+We are therefore only expecting to get a single year settlement for 2020/2021.
+This significantly impacts on our ability to accurately plan and budget for this coming four year IRMP period.
+However, to be prepared as much as we can be, we are working through a number of potential scenarios and considering what the impact of those might be on our budget and what we can do to meet the challenges we may face.

 Our ability to mitigate risks and realise opportunities is directly impacted by our resourcing and the budget available to us.
 Our current budgetary plans and assumptions determine the speed at which we will deliver our action plans.
 Once our four year settlement is known next year, we will review our IRMP action plan and revise timescales or scope if we need to, to ensure plans remain achievable and affordable.